-Well, it was on organic society, about how society was constructed by components that fitted together like a living organism.
-In the world of the Renaissance, of the fifteenth and sixteenth centuries, the universe was just an organism at large.
-It had a body, soul, and spirit, and the body was the earth, and the soul what was the heavens, and then the spirit was just below the realm of the fixed stars but beyond the planets.
-And so the whole world itself was a living organism and was considered to be such by people in the fifteenth and sixteenth centuries.
-And The Death of Nature was about how that whole concept changed to become a machine, and the machine was driven by momentum and energy and so we lost the organic worldview.
+It was on organic society, about how society was constructed by components that fitted together like a living organism.
+In the world of the Renaissance, of the fifteenth and sixteenth centuries, the universe was an organism writ-large.
+It had a body, soul, and spirit.
+The body was the earth, and the soul was the heavens, and the spirit was just below the realm of the fixed stars but beyond the planets.
+So the whole world itself was a living organism and was considered to be such by people in the fifteenth and sixteenth centuries.
+And The Death of Nature was about how that whole concept changed to become a machine, and the machine was made of dead, inert parts driven by momentum and energy.
+So we lost the organic worldview.

 02-00:49:30

-Eardley-Pryor:
+Eardley-Pryor: Great.
+Ar

 Great.
 And those essays, you were writing in the early seventies, are what you shared with Theodore Roszak?

+02-00:49:36

+Merchant:

-02-00:49:36 Merchant: Yes, that's right, and he said, "I want to introduce you to my editor John Shop," who said, "Okay, these are three great essays, but you should make them into a book."
+Yes, that's right, and he said, "I want to introduce you to my editor John Shopp," who said, "Okay, these are three great essays, but you should make them into a book."
 And so I was able to get grants and funding to do so.
-I went to the Center for Advanced Study at Stanford for a year, and I also got an ACLS grant to help fund my time there.
+I went to the Center for Advanced Study at Stanford [CASBS] for a year, and I also got an ACLS grant to help fund my time there.
 That was a period in 1976 when there was economic instability, and so my job at USF, which was as a lecturer at the time, was being threatened.
 So I applied for grants and fellowships.
-And so I got the ACLS, and then I got admission to the Institute at Stanford.
-I was able to go there for a year's fellowship, and that all was due to Robert Merton and Harriet Zuckerman.
+And I got the ACLS, and then I got admission to the Institute at Stanford.
+I was able to go there for a year's fellowship, and that was all due to Robert Merton and Harriet Zuckerman.
 Harriet Zuckerman had been a colleague of mine at Vassar College and then she entered a relationship with Robert Merton who was in the history of economics and society.
-And I met with the two of them, and they wrote me a letter of recommendation-they were both on the board of the Stanford Center for Advanced Study and wrote me a letter, and so I got enough funding to be there for a year.
+And I met with the two of them at the CASBS, and they wrote me a letter of recommendation-they were both on the board of the Stanford Center for Advanced Study, I was able to get enough funding to be there for a year.
 And partway through that year, I got interviewed at the University of California at Berkeley.
-And they wanted me to teach the courses-the job was advertised to teach the courses that had been taught by lecturers, Alan Miller and Joseph Petulla.
-02-00:51:41 Eardley-Pryor: Well, before we dive into that Cal opportunity, there's other stuff I want to go back to, to make sure we cover.
-We'll move our way up to that, but first I want to talk about some of these other relationships you've been talking about, these wonderful connections and social relationships that lead to opportunities.
+And they wanted me to teach the courses-the job was advertised to teach the courses that had been taught by lecturers, Alan Miller and Joseph Petulla 02-00:51:41 Eardley-Pryor: Before we dive into that Cal opportunity, there are other things I want to go back to, to make sure we cover.
+We'll work our way up to that, but first I want to talk about some of the other relationships you've been talking about, these wonderful connections and social relationships that lead to opportunities.
 Another relationship I want to ask about in the early 1970s period that helped influence your thinking of what became The Death of Nature is with a fellow historian of the Scientific Revolution named David Kubrin.
 02-00:52:08 Merchant: Kubrin, yes.